 Again, the right-hand side above positively diverges, which is excluded here.

 Then so far we have shown that $y(t_1)=0$ for some $t_1<t_0$.
-Inspection of the equivalent equation \eqref{eq:ps-dust} shows that if $\dot x=0$, then $\ddot x>0$, then $x(t_1)$ is a local minimum for $x(t)$, and so in a left neighborhood of $t_1$, $x(t)$ is decreasing and then $y(t)$ is negative.
+Inspection of the equivalent equation \eqref{eq:ps-dust} shows that, if $\dot x=0$, then $\ddot x>0$, so $x(t_1)$ is a local minimum for $x(t)$.
+Hence, in a left neighborhood of $t_1$, $x(t)$ is (strictly) decreasing and therefore $y(t)$ is negative.
 This fact forces $y(t)<0,\,\forall t<t_1$ and then $x(t)$ will be decreasing for earlier times than $t_1$.
 Let us show that $x(\bar t)=x_b$ for some $\bar t<t_1$.
 If that is not the case, then $(x(t),y(t))$ will remain in an area where the ODE is regular ($x(t)>x(t_1)$ and $y\in]-1,0]$).
 This means that the solution can be extended $\forall t<t_1$.
 But in this case the same estimate as \eqref{eq:ext1} gives $y(t)\to -1$, and using \eqref{eq:ODE1a-mb} we get the existence of a positive constant $C_4$ such that

-that integrated as $t\to -\infty$ gives $x(t)$ positively diverging, which is a contradiction, and this concludes the proof of the lemma. \end{proof}
+that integrated as $t\to -\infty$ gives $x(t)$ positively diverging, which is a contradiction.
+This concludes the proof of the lemma. \end{proof}

-The above Lemma shows some extension of photon surfaces that are not physically acceptable.
-The reason is that these extensions have two points of contact with the star boundary - one at $t_0$ and the other one at an earlier comoving time $\bar t<t_0$.
+The above Lemma shows extensions of photon surfaces that are not physically acceptable.
+The reason is that these extensions have two points of contact with the star boundary -- one at $t_0$ and the other at an earlier comoving time $\bar t<t_0$.
 Since we are considering a collapsing model, i.e. $r_t<0$, we have $r(\bar t,x_b)>r(t_0,x_b)=3M$.
-Therefore, the extension at $\bar t$ cannot be matched with the exterior photon space, that indeed is matched at $t=t_0$.
-We conclude that the null extension is the only possible one: the findings of this section can be then summarized in the following.
+Therefore, the extension at $\bar t$ cannot be matched with the exterior photon space, which is indeed matched at $t=t_0$.
+We conclude that the null extension is the only possible one; the findings of this section can then be summarized as follows.

-\begin{theorem} The marginally bound LTB collapse admits an extension of the photon surface $r=3M$ in the interior of the cloud.
+\begin{theorem} The marginally bound spherical dust collapse admits an extension of the photon surface $r=3M$ in the interior of the cloud.
 This is the only physically acceptable extension, and it is given by the surface

 with the property that, fixed $\theta$ and $\phi$, the corresponding curve is a null radial geodesic, i.e. the couple $(x(t),1)$ solves system \eqref{eq:ODE1a-mb}--\eqref{eq:ODE1b-mb} with $k(x)\equiv 0$, given initial data $x(t_0)=x_b$ and $y(t_0)=1$. \end{theorem}